thoufix/obsidian-blog-pipeline/hugo-site/content/posts/The Pipeline.md

 **The fix was working perfectly.**

-That should have been Sarah's first warning and the second
+That should have been Sarah's first warning and the third